GENU-N/genun-api-doc/docs/guide-sdk.md

 ```

 **Parameters:**
-- `productItemId` (required): The unique identifier for the shop merchandise SKU.
+- `productItemId` (required): The unique identifier for the product item.

 **Example:**
 ```javascript